sand-knight/SSHTM/README.md

 A new Flutter project for a class assignment.
 This app aims to manage connections to ssh servers, store scripts, execute rapid actions on defined servers, define event driven tasks, sort execution logs.

-Last test-able build: 21  Apr 2022 23:26
+Last test-able build: 13  May 2022 01.28
 What you can see: list of hosts, list of working terminals updated and saved on navigation, menu to add new Host.
-Useless list of scripts, read from Android/data/com.example.sshtm/files/Scripts
+List of scripts, read from Android/data/com.example.sshtm/files/Scripts.
+On tap, can execute script on hosts (android only for now)